 If you believe you can provide evidence of a UK DCT1 equivalent post, you must:

-- upload a valid Educational Supervisor Letter of Support.
-You can find this in Oriel's Resource Bank
+• upload a valid Educational Supervisor Letter of Support which you can find on Oriel's Resource Bank

 If you do not upload this evidence at the time you submit your application, it will prevent your application progressing.